-Furukawa Electric, through its Lightera brand, has introduced a Lightera high fiber count cable with 13,824 fibers, doubling capacity for hyperscale data center applications.
+Furukawa Electric, through its Lightera brand, has launched a high fiber count cable with 13,824 fibers, targeting hyperscale data center applications.
+As demand grows, this new design supports expanding cloud computing and AI workloads.

 Related stories on Wirenet: